-- Arrange half of ladyfingers in an ungreased 11-in. x 7-in. dish.
+- Arrange half of ladyfingers in an ungreased 11x7-in. dish.
 Combine the boiling water, coffee liqueur, coffee granules and remaining sugar; brush half of mixture over ladyfingers.
 Top with half of cream cheese mixture.
 Repeat layers.
 Spread remaining whipped topping over the top; sprinkle with cocoa.
 Refrigerate for 2 hours before serving.
-Yield: 12 servings.

 I to subsituted whipped cream and also used Kahlua Fantastic

 I substituted whipped real cream for the chemical version and it is terrific.Don't like the chemical taste of artificial toppings they are really dangerous look atthe ingredients.